-Note that a patient can have tissue stored in multiple tissue banks – with StoreMyTumor for personal use and with Rockefeller University for research purposes.
+Note that a patient can have tissue stored in multiple tissue banks – with StoreMyTumor for personal use and with Rockefeller University and Broad Institute for research purposes.
 In all three options, the Foundation is happy to connect you with the appropriate facilitator who can answer questions, and guide you on how to make your donation as easy as possible.

 Meet two young patient scientists who explain the urgent need for fibrolamellar tissue.